Which systems are being linked?

 Is Course Finder being decommissioned?

 Yes - in response to challenges which have arisen, we have unfortunately had to make the difficult decision that we can no longer support Course Finder.
-This decision has not been taken lightly and follows consultation with representatives from across the School.
+This decision was not taken lightly and follows consultation with representatives from across the School.

-While it has been helpful in providing students with a more personal course planning experience, students are able to identify course choices through other means.
+While Course Finder has been helpful in providing students with a more personal course planning experience, students are able to identify course choices through other means.
 It is also a legacy system which would require additional resource to maintain.

 We understand this change may be disappointing and will affect staff, as well as continuing students, in practical ways.
 We know some of you have integrated references to it in course materials or student communications.